 A student has the right to have his/her name and directory information concerning him/her omitted from any directory published and distributed on or off campus.
-Directory information consists of: name, address, date and place of birth, participation in officially recognized activities and sports, weight and height for athletic team members, telephone number, class standing, curriculum, degrees or certificates, awards received and dates attended.
+Directory information consists of: name, address, date and place of birth, telephone number, honors and awards and dates attended.
 Much of this information is routinely published by the College.